Improving equity outcomes opportunities futures

 Not Just Survive School.

-Meeting student needs leads directly correlates to improving academic outcomes, which leads to better attendance, improved social and emotional well being, stronger peer relationships, better learning environments, reduced teacher turnover, successful students and community members.
+Meeting student needs directly correlates to improving academic outcomes, which leads to better attendance, improved social and emotional well being, stronger peer relationships, better learning environments, reduced teacher turnover, and successful students.
 When each student receives an equitable education that meets their needs, we not only improve outcomes, we build healthier schools, communities and a stronger Somerville that is leading the way in equity and student outcomes.

 Success Starts with Collaboration